Global Experiences in Criminal Justice

 gallery at Parliament of Catalonia

-students from both UB and University of Colorado, Denver
+students from both UBalt and University of Colorado, Denver

 In 2016, students studied human trafficking and traveled to Czech Republic, Germany and The Netherlands.